Interesting Facts About The Ocean: a Fascinating World

 Plankton is an important food source for many fish, whales, and other marine animals.
 Whales, for example, eat up to 3,000 pounds of plankton each day!
 Plankton is also an important part of the carbon cycle.

-When phytoplankton dies, they sink to the bottom of the ocean, where they decompose.
+When phytoplankton dies, they sink to the ocean floor, where they decompose.
 This process releases carbon dioxide into the atmosphere, which helps to regulate Earth's climate.

 Whales are by far the largest creatures on Earth